locluong09/personal-page/README.md

-This repo is an example of how to copy, past, and tweak (with approvement) to make a personal page.
+This repo is an example of how to copy, paste, and tweak (with approvement) to make a personal page.
 I'm very new to Go and web development, but able to make a simple page for my writing purpose!
 (Original source is from Riya Dattani)